Reading

 Nonfiction

-- CubaErna Fergusson · Best book on Cuba that I have ever read.
+- CubaErna Fergusson · Most enjoyable book on Cuba that I have ever read.
 Shines a light on 1940s pre-revolutionary Cuba from a first-person perspective.
 The author sits down for a coffee with my grandfather.
 Tough to find a copy but I've linked to the Goodreads for those interested.

 - The Sugar King of HavanaJohn Paul Rathbone · Another great book on Cuba.
 It is every Cuban American's dream to tell the story of the Revolution while weaving in some family history.
+Rathbone executes masterfully.
 Great insight on Julio Lobo, very much a live-player in the tragic Cuban drama.

 - Leonardo da VinciWalter Isaacson · A memorable biography of a brilliant and heretical figure.
 So good that years later it prompted me to write an essay.